What is a Short Squeeze? (And How Traders Study One)

 Conclusion

-Short squeezes offer explosive profit potential, but only if you spot them early.
-Use technical indicators, watch for high short interest, and always confirm with multi-timeframe analysis.
+Short squeezes can produce explosive move potential, but they can also reverse violently.
+Use technical indicators, watch for high short interest, and always treat multi-timeframe analysis as research rather than prediction.

-Try MarketScanner free and get squeeze alerts before the market reacts.
+Try MarketScanner free and get squeeze detection across timeframes.

 Disclaimer: This is educational content only.
 Not financial advice.
 Always do your own research and manage risk appropriately.